Deaths at Angola prompted strip searches, but data points away from inmates, visitors as source of contraband

 “There were shakedowns, pat-downs.
 But full strip searches were pretty rare.
 I think I had one random strip search in 27 years,” said Kerry Myers, 66, who edited the award-winning Angolite magazine as he served his time.

-Within the past 90 days, guards initiated a half-dozen random searches, on January 12, February 2, 15 and 16 and on March 17.
+But within the past 90 days, guards initiated a half-dozen random searches, on January 12, February 2, 15 and 16 and on March 17.
 On some days, the teams searched 200 to 300 people.
 On one day, they searched closer to 1,000 people.

 “It sounds like they were trying to make people uncomfortable, to send them a message.
 They’re trying to make people wary of transporting drugs,” said Myers, whose sentence, a wrongful conviction, was commuted by Gov. John Bel Edwards in 2016.

-Muhammad and other inmates say that they are alarmed both by the frequency of the searches and by the non private way in which they were conducted.
+Muhammad and other inmates say that they are alarmed both by the frequency of the searches and by the non-private way in which they were conducted.

 During the dorm-wide searches, prisoners were told to face the front, unlock their locker boxes and sit on their bunks.
 Guards rooted quickly through locker boxes, tossing possessions and papers everywhere.